BabylonJS/Documentation/content/resources/Manual/ShaderIntro.md

 ### Basic

-To produce a BabylonJS scene, code is written in Javascript which the BabylonJS Engine processes and displays the result on screen.
+To produce aBabylon.js scene, code is written in Javascript which theBabylon.js Engine processes and displays the result on screen.
 The scene can alter through changes to the meshes, the lights or camera position.
 To show possible changes in a timely way the screen display (frame) is re-drawn up to 60 frames per second.